 The biggest difficulty is, as we previously mentioned, the fact that alcohol is socially acceptable in just about every culture.
 By contrast, illicit drugs like heroin and crack are not.
 The social acceptance of alcohol makes it easier to drink and, by extension, easier to become addicted.

-Someone addicted to alcohol typically sees life as being hopeless without something to drink.
-That hopelessness is one of the reasons many fail to seek the help they need.
-However, alcohol addiction can be broken if the addict is willing to take advantage of the services and programs currently available.
+Someone addicted to alcohol will be physically dependent on it, which means they would experience uncomfortable withdrawal symptoms when they stop drinking alcohol.
+This one of the reasons many choose not to reach out for the help they need.
+However, alcohol addiction can be broken if you are willing to take advantage of the services and programs currently available.

 Breaking the addiction usually involves three components:

-Before alcohol addiction recovery can begin, the alcoholic must make the decision to accept help.
+You cannot force anyone to get treatment.
+Before alcohol addiction recovery can begin, they must make the decision to accept help.
 For many, this is the most difficult step of all.
 Why?
 Because excessive alcohol consumption clouds the judgement and impairs the perception of reality.
-Rather than seeing how alcohol is destroying his or her life, the alcoholic believes it is the only thing helping him or her hold on.
+Rather than seeing how alcohol is destroying their life, many believe it is the only thing helping them hold on.

 Experts say that the harm being caused to others often acts as a catalyst for seeking help.
-In other words, when the alcohol addict finally realises he or she is destroying the lives of other people, he or she is more willing to seek the treatment they need.
+In other words, when someone with alcohol dependency realises they are having an impact on the lives of others, they will be more willing to seek the treatment they need.
 If nothing else, these individuals are not purposely trying to harm their families or friends.

 Now that you know a little more about alcoholism, what are you going to do?
 If you suspect you might be suffering from alcohol addiction, your next step is to contact us at Alcohol Rehabs.
 We will explore all of the available treatment options with you, help you determine your best course of action and, if you are ready, assist you in making admission arrangements.